JakeMcAllen/Decentralized-Crowdfunding-dApp-Backend/README.md

 * [OpenZeppelin Contracts](https://openzeppelin.com/contracts/): This is a set of Smart Contracts standard libraries that help you minimize development risk for Ethereum and other blockchains.
 It includes the most used implementations of ERC standards (e.g., ERC20, ERC721, etc.).
 * [OpenZeppelin TestHelpers](https://docs.openzeppelin.com/test-helpers/0.5/): Assertion library for Ethereum smart contract testing.
 It can be used to verify events, track balance changes, handle large numbers, check the transaction reverts, and much more.
 * [Chai](https://www.chaijs.com/): Chai is a BDD / TDD assertion library for node and the browser written in JS.
 We will use the Should interface for testing purposes.
+* [ESLint](https://eslint.org/): ESLint statically analyzes the JavaScript code to quickly find problems and fix some of them automatically.

 ## Getting Started